Shine On You Crazy Diamond: Recording

-Barrett's studio appearance
+Barrett's studio visit

-One day during recording in June 1975, Barrett (now heavyset, with a completely shaved head and eyebrows) wandered into the studio (although Mason has since stated that he is not entirely certain whether "Shine On You Crazy Diamond" was the particular work being recorded when Barrett was there).
-Because of his drastically changed appearance, the band did not recognise him for some time.
-When they eventually realised that the withdrawn man in the corner was Barrett, Roger Waters became so distressed about Barrett's appearance that he was reduced to tears.
+On 5 June 1975, Barrett, by this point heavyset, with a completely shaved head and eyebrows, wandered into the studio where the band were recording.
+They did not recognise him for some time because of his drastically changed appearance, but when they eventually realised who the withdrawn man in the corner was, Roger Waters became so distressed about Barrett's appearance that he was reduced to tears.
 Someone asked to play the suite again for Barrett and he said a second playback was not needed when they had just heard it.
 When asked what he thought of the song, Barrett said it sounded a "bit old".
 He subsequently slipped away during celebrations for Gilmour's wedding to Ginger Hasenbein, which took place later that day.
 Gilmour confirmed this story, although he could not recall which composition they were working on when Barrett showed up.
+Mason has also stated that he is not certain whether "Shine On You Crazy Diamond" was the piece being recorded when Barrett was there.

-The episode is taken up by Wright as follows:
+The episode is related by Wright as follows:

 Composition

-As neither the original 1975 vinyl release nor the CD re-release actually delineate the various parts precisely, the make-up of the parts below is based on a comparison of the recorded timings with the identifications in the published sheet music.
+As neither the original 1975 vinyl release nor the CD re-release delineate the various parts precisely, the make-up of the parts below is based on a comparison of the recorded timings with the identifications in the published sheet music.

 The song is in G natural minor (Aeolian) scale, but with hints of the G Dorian mode with the inclusion of the E (raised sixth) note in various parts throughout, most prominently in the four-note theme in Part II.
 Gilmour's solos are largely blues-inspired, with a few notes hinting the inclusion of the G melodic minor scale.